 “You walk in and don’t even know where to look.
 It feels overwhelming because there’s nothing to direct your eye.”

 Just like the horizon in the distance or the vertical line of a tall straight tree, well-achieved design balance gives your eye and brain visual guideposts.
-It tells them where to look and pay attention.
-That gives a sense of order which helps us feel at peace.
+It tells them where to look and what to pay attention to.
+That gives a sense of order, which in turn helps us feel at peace.

 The Cultural Background of Balance